Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Strategic Voting

-Other types of computational problems arise when one analyzes how the results of ABC elections change in response to changes in voters' preferences.
-There are several reasons to study this type of computational problems, and we briefly summarize them below.
-Historically, the first motivation was to use the computational complexity as a shield protecting elections from strategic manipulations---the reasoning was the following: if we cannot construct a good rule that would be strategy-proof (e.g., due to known impossibility theorems; cf.~\Cref{sec:proportionality_and_strategyproofness}), then we could at least aim at proposing a rule for which it is computationally hard for a voter to come up with a successful strategic manipulation.
-This motivation originated in the context o single-winner elections, and was first proposed by \citet{bar-tov-tri:j:manipulating}; it was later contested since the analysis of computational complexity is worst-case in spirit---even for rules for which the problem of finding a successful strategic manipulation is NP-hard, such manipulations can be found easily in average case, in particular for many real-life preference profiles (for a more detailed discussion of these arguments, but with a focus on single-winner elections, we refer the reader to a survey by~\citet{fal-pro:j:manipulation} and a book by \citet{meir2018strategic}).
+Other types of computational problems arise when one analyses how the results of ABC elections are affected by changes in voters' preferences.
+There are several reasons to study this type of computational problems, and we briefly summarise them below.
+Historically, the first motivation was to use the computational complexity as a shield protecting elections from strategic manipulations.
+The reasoning was the following: if we cannot construct a good rule that is strategyproof (e.g., due to known impossibility theorems; cf.~\Cref{sec:proportionality_and_strategyproofness}), then we could at least aim at proposing a rule for which it is computationally hard for a voter to come up with a successful strategic manipulation.
+This motivation originated in the context of single-winner elections, and was first proposed by \citet{bar-tov-tri:j:manipulating}.
+This reasoning was later contested since the analysis of computational complexity is worst-case in spirit.
+Even for rules for which the problem of finding a successful strategic manipulation is $\np$-hard, such manipulations can be found easily in the average case, in particular for many real-life preference profiles.
+For a more detailed discussion of these arguments (but with a focus on single-winner elections), we refer the reader to a survey by \citet{fal-pro:j:manipulation}, a book by \citet{meir2018strategic}, and handbook chapters by \citet{Handbook-manipulation} and \citet{Handbook-bribery}.

-Nonetheless, problems related to finding strategic manipulations have various connections to other important questions.
-Examples are the question of whether one can stop eliciting preferences and safely determine the winners of an election, deciding whether the result of an election is robust to small changes in the given preference profile \cite{gaw-fal:c:robustness_of_abc_voting}, and measuring the success of individual candidates in a committee election~\cite{fal-sko-tal:multiwinner_bribery}.
+In addition to the original motivation to study strategic voting, there are other, more ``positive'' applications that do not concern insincere behaviour.
+For example, the question of whether one can stop eliciting preferences and safely determine the winners of an election is equivalent to asking whether a group of (undecided) voters can still change the outcome of an election.
+These questions are captured by the manipulation problems discussed in \Cref{subsec:manipulation}.
+Furthermore, the problem of deciding whether the result of an election is robust to small changes in the given preference profile can also be phrased as ``bribing'' voters to change their ballots so to change the election result.
+We discuss the robustness problem in \Cref{subsec:robustness}.